pnnl/ConStrain/docs/paper.md

 # Acknowledgements

-ConStrain was developed at the Pacific Northwest National Laboratory and was funded under contract with the U.S. Department of Energy (DOE).
+ConStrain is developed at the Pacific Northwest National Laboratory and is funded by the U.S. Department of Energy (DOE) under Contract DE-AC05-76RL01830.
 It is actively being developed as an open-source project.

 # References